Zokrates/ZoKrates/zokrates_book/src/toolbox/zokrates_js.md

 Returns: `SetupKeypair`

 ##### universalSetup(size)
 Performs the universal phase of a trusted setup.
-Only available for `marlin` scheme.
+Only available for the `marlin` scheme.

 Parameters:
 * `size` - Size of the trusted setup passed as an exponent.
 For example, `8` for `2**8`.